Azure-Samples/ms-identity-aspnet-daemon-webapp/README.md

 ### Overview

 This sample application shows how to use the [Azure AD v2.0 endpoint](http://aka.ms/aadv2) to access the data of Microsoft business customers in a long-running, non-interactive process.
-It uses the OAuth2 client credentials grant to acquire an access token, which can be used to call the [Microsoft Graph](https://graph.microsoft.io) and access organizational data.
+It uses the [OAuth2 client credentials grant](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to acquire an access token, which it then uses to call the [Microsoft Graph](https://graph.microsoft.io) and access organizational data.

-The app is built as an ASP.NET 4.5 MVC application, using the OWIN OpenID Connect middleware to sign in users.
-Its "daemon" component is simply an API controller, which, when called, syncs a list of users from the customer's Azure AD tenant.
-This `SyncController.cs` is triggered by an ajax call in the web application, and uses the `Microsoft Authentication Library (MSAL) Preview for .NET` to acquire a token.
+The app is built as an ASP.NET MVC application, and uses  the OWIN OpenID Connect middleware to sign in users.
+Its "daemon" component in this sample is just an API controller, which, when called, pulls in a list of users  in customer's Azure AD tenant from Microsoft Graph.
+This `SyncController.cs` is triggered by an ajax call in the web application, and uses the `Microsoft Authentication Library (MSAL) Preview for .NET` to acquire a access token for Microsoft Graph.

 ## Scenario

 Because the app is a multi-tenant app intended for use by any Microsoft business customer, it must provide a way for customers to "sign up" or "connect" the application to their company data.
-During the connect flow, a company administrator can grant **application permissions** directly to the app so that it can access company data in a non-interactive fashion, without the presence of a signed-in user.
+During the connect flow, a company administrator first grants **application permissions** directly to the app so that it can access company data in a non-interactive fashion, without the presence of a signed-in user.
 The majority of the logic in this sample shows how to achieve this connect flow using the v2.0 **admin consent** endpoint.

 ![Topology](./ReadmeFiles/topology.png)